analytiq-hub/sigagent.github.io/machine_learning/_posts/2021-02-13-introduction_to_reinforcement_learning.md

 \end{align}
 $$

 is uniformly convergent for all trajectories.
-Thus, we can define the agent *objective$ as
+Thus, we can define the agent *objective* as

 $$